TechForPalestine/palestine-datasets/site/docs/guides/contributing.md

 # Contributing

 We welcome anyone to contribute to any part of this repository on Github.
-We've provided some answers to hypothetical questions you might have, below.
+We've provided some answers to questions you might have, below.
 If you can't find an answer here, please ask in one of the following places:

 - [Github Issues](https://github.com/TechForPalestine/palestine-datasets/issues)
 - [Tech For Palestine Discord in #tfp-oss-palestine-dataset](https://discord.com/channels/1186702814341234740/1193636245784494222).